Our Favorite October Deals

 2. SOCIALLY RESPONSIBLE BANK & CREDIT UNION -ISSUED CREDIT CARDS

 Choosing a credit card owned and issued by a community development bank or credit union benefits you and the communities they serve and without supporting the practices and operations of large corporate banks.
 According to recent PEW Research, credit unions provide lower fees and interest rates and may not charge for balance transfers to a credit union-issued card, and they are member-owned.
-LOOP Visa is issued by a community bank in Oregon that funds local causes like Friends of Trees and Community Energy Project, making it a great green credit card choice too.
+LOOP Visa is issued by a community bank that funds local causes like Friends of Trees and Community Energy Project, making it a great green credit card choice too.
 Other excellent examples of better bank and credit union -issued cards are Beneficial State Bank, formerly One PacificCoast Visa Platinum Credit Card) and Self Help Credit Union Visa Cards.

 Mavenjoy Tip: Check out our round up of these better banking solutions.